-Crucially, individuals have been able to choose whether to opt out of plastic straw usage.
+Crucially, individuals have been able to choose whether to opt-out of plastic straw usage.
 This means that if we engage with the movement, we are doing so actively, deliberately – and repeatedly.
 If consumers are offered this choice every time they enter a coffee shop, it means their brain must engage in an active decision-making process each time.
-If customers make a change to the usual behavior because the new choice aligns better with their value system, this process creates what is known as ‘internalised’ attitude change: a genuine alteration of private beliefs and behaviors, which they will continue in private .
+If customers make a change to the usual behavior because the new choice aligns better with their value system, this process creates what is known as ‘internalized’ attitude change: a genuine alteration of private beliefs and behaviors, which they will continue in private .

 In contrast, if a rule is imposed on customers, they might comply with the rule without necessarily agreeing with it.
 This is known as simple ‘compliance’ and is generally only enacted passively or in public.
 Internalization, on the other hand, generates longer-lasting attitude change, and generally produces knock-on behavioral changes as a result.